vxshal/TDD-Practice/README.md

 ## What we learned working on this project

-- I learned how to use Chai's assertion syntax for unit tests.
+- We learned how to use Chai's assertion syntax for unit tests.